A network for the East and West Midlands’ independent theatre sector.

 speaking at the 2017 Symposium

-East Meets West aims to reduce barriers and encourage collaboration between and within the East and West Midlands’ independent theatre communities.
+East Meets West encourages collaboration between and within the East and West Midlands’ independent theatre communities.

 “East Meets West was a fantastic opportunity for me as an Artistic Director of a venue to get to hear the key issues for companies in our region.”